AndrewJBateman/ionic-react-planning/README.md

-# :zap: Ionic React Projects
+# :zap: Ionic React Planning

 * App using Ionic with React to store a list of projects.
 * **Note:** to open web links in a new window use: _ctrl+click on link_